kevinvincent/ha-wyzesense/README.md

 * Make sure you provide the correct MAC address of the sensor (which is the string of numbers and possibly letters that looks like `777A4656`).
 You can find this in the entity's attributes in the developer section.

 ## Running into issues?

+### Troubleshooting
+* Permission denied /dev/hidraw0
+  * Info
+    * If you see this error on a Hassio installation please follow Reporting an Issue below.
+    * This is known to occur on Hassbian.
+This occurs when the group homeassistant is denied from accessing hidraw devices.
+  * Solution
+    * Create / Modify the file `/etc/udev/rules.d/99-com.rules` on your instance and insert `KERNEL=="hidraw*", SUBSYSTEM=="hidraw", MODE="0664", GROUP="homeassistant"`

+### Reporting an Issue
 1. Setup your logger to print debug messages for this component using:
 ```yaml
 logger: